patchworkhealth/AppDepInstaller/README.md

 So please keep an eye on your command line and provide your password.

 ## Included dependencies
+Dependencies are specified in the `default.config.yml`.
+At the moment these dependencies are specified:
 - applesimutils
 - bitrise
 - idb-companion